 Laced with chunks of cinnamon, curry leaves and other local spices, a curry feast on the Island of Spice is not to be missed.
 In Sri Lanka curries rarely come served alone and are often matched with sides (condiments) of bean curry, cabbage curry, dhal curry… all sorts of curry.
 Eat with rice, spicy sambals and popadoms.

-With obvious Chinese influences these Himalayan meat and / or veg dumplings make a great fast food snack to-go.
+With obvious Chinese influences, these Himalayan meat and/or veg dumplings make a great fast food snack to-go when eating in the Himalayas.
 While best known for Nepali origins momos are now common on all sides of Himalayan borders through Tibet, Bhutan and India.
 Momos are served with an optional hot chilli sauce, dark soy and a side of soup.

 Accompanying almost every Korean meal these spicy, fermented vegetables are like the ketchup of Korea.
 While the most common Kimchi is of pickled napa cabbage (baechu kimchi) there is in fact seemingly endless variations of vegetables and seasonings.
-To make a meal of it try Kimchi fried rice (Kimchi Bokumbap).
+To make a meal of it try Kimchi fried rice (Kimchi Bokumbap) or a proper Korean Barbecue.

 Quintessential barbecue food with tender meat pieces, marinated, skewered and grilled over flaming hot charcoals.
 Satay comes served with a fiery, hot peanut sauce and while replicated elsewhere in Asia regional interpretations can be less spicy and more sweet.
 Satay is no doubt found best at its origins in Java Indonesia.

-Better known for origins in India this humble pan-fried flatbread followed old colonial trade routes to Singapore, my new favourite city to share this simple food staple.
-Roti Prata is found best at Indian Muslim shop house restaurants in Singapore, try Little India or Geylang.
+Better known for its origins in India, this humble pan-fried flatbread followed old colonial trade routes to Singapore, my new favourite city to share this simple food staple.
+Roti Prata is found best at Indian Muslim shophouse restaurants in Singapore, try Little India or Geylang.
 Best served with curry sides and Tiger Beer.

-This popular street food and tea house snack is served as thin rice noodles, topped with spiced meat and, more than not, with the soup broth on the side.
+This popular street food in Myanmar and tea house snack is served as thin rice noodles, topped with spiced meat and, more than not, with the soup broth on the side.
 Mix together and slurp it up.
-Popular sides include beansprouts, deep fried pork skins and triangles of tofu fritters (napyan gyaw).
+Popular sides include bean sprouts, deep-fried pork skins and triangles of tofu fritters (napyan gyaw).
 Perfected with chilli and lime.

 Beef stewed in coconut milk with a spice paste mix of ginger, turmeric and fiery chillies.
 With slow cooking times and impatient waits I find beef dishes to be out of favour in Asia.
 Beef Rendang makes up for this and following hours of perfecting, the resulting Rendang is a dry, rich and caramelised beef masterpiece.